Missing Claiborne Co. teen could be with missing female from Lee Co. - Claiborne Progress

 The Tennessee Bureau of Investigation is asking the public to help find a missing Claiborne County teenager.
 Keith Griffith, 15, was last seen Monday in Speedwell.

-There is also a 13 year old female juvenile missing from Lee Co.
-VA that could very well be with Griffith, according to his family.
+There is also a 13 year old female missing from Lee Co.
+VA that could very well be with Griffith, according to the girl’s family.
+The girl has been identified as Erica Gamerdinger.
+The family says the couple could be heading for Colorado or Alaska.

 Griffith is 5-feet, 11-inches tall and weighs 160 pounds.
 He has brown hair and blue eyes.
 He was wearing black and gray shorts and a gray or blue T-shirt.
 The TBI says he has a known medical condition and is believed to be without his medication.

-The unnamed female is 5’5″ tall and weighs about 100 pounds.
+Gamerdinger is 5’5″ tall and weighs about 100 pounds.
 She has blonde hair and was last seen wearing the clothing in the photo.
 She is missing from the VA/TN line near the Cumberland Gap Park.

 You Might Like